aws-samples/eks-workshop-v2/website/docs/introduction/setup/aws-event.md

 ![Open Console](./assets/openconsole.png)

-Next return to the personal dashboard page and scroll down to the **Event Outputs** section to get a quickstart link to your Cloud9 IDE.
+Next return to the personal dashboard page and scroll down to the **Event Outputs** section to get a quick-start link to your Cloud9 IDE.
 Open this in a new browser tab:

 ![Cloud9 Link](./assets/cloud9.png)